How to remove public records: an 8-step guide

 There’s no denying that public records have their benefits, promoting transparency and offering a certain level of convenience.
 But leaving your personal information publicly available for anyone to see comes with risks.
-It can facilitate identity theft, to name just one (and not even the worst).

-Updated on: February 26, 2024
+Updated on: September 24, 2024

 In short, how can you remove public records?

-- Remove your public records from Google.
+- Remove your court records.

 Continue reading to get a thorough breakdown of the steps to accomplish this.